mattonfoot/NICE.UI/src/basic-elements/iconography.md

 ---
-title: Glyphs
+title: Iconography
-description: A set of iconography glyphs that can be used to further enhance meaning
+description: A set of glyphs that can be used to further enhance meaning
 template: page.html
-nav_sort: 5
+nav_sort: 4
 nav_groups:
   - primary
-- footer
 ---

 ## Class names